-- Persons with lost, stolen, or damaged passport – must include DS-64 form
+- Persons with lost, stolen, or damaged passport

-• Persons with previous passport that is expired; issued when they were a child (15 and under)
+- Persons with expired passports issued when they were a child (15 and under)

 DS-82 Passport Renewal

 - Adults whose passports were issued when they were at least 16 years old

-DS-3053 Consent from Absent Parent (attachment to DS-11)
+DS-3053 Consent from Absent Parent (attach to DS-11)

-• Parent must provide notarized permission for minor, 15 or younger, to apply for passport in parent’s absence
+- Applying parent must provide notarized permission for minor, 15 or younger, to apply for passport in other parent’s absence